 You also get the prestige of a metal card in gold.
-If you applied before 1/9/2019 you also had a chance at the limited edition rose gold style, which is no longer available for new applicants.
-The Gold Card offers contactless technology, allowing you to pay for purchases simply by tapping it on compatible checkout terminals.
+If you applied before 1/9/2019 you also had a chance at the limited edition rose gold style, which is no longer available for new applicants (but, for a limited time, you can choose rose gold if you apply through a friend’s Refer a Friend link).

 Our Rating: 5 Out of 5 Stars